MaastrichtU-CDS/argos-1/README.md

 # ARtificial Intelligence for Gross tumour vOlume Segmentation (ARGOS)

-## ARGOS Standard Procedures (growing document - works in progress)
+## ARGOS Standard Setup Procedures

 ### A : Setting up an ARGOS XNAT dicom collection for your clinic
 _The objective of this part is to get a working XNAT docker instance set up locally on your clinic side, and prepare it to receive DICOM data_